 A survey of contemporary health concepts and concerns that affect life style.
 Students will learn to apply these concepts by assessing their own level of fitness.
 Topics include: disease in the United States, health models, fitness, nutrition, stress, drugs, alcohol, tobacco, alternative medicine and the concept of self care.
-Prerequisites: ENG 066.
+Prerequisite: Completion of ENG 096.
 3 Credits